PKU-YuanGroup/Open-Sora-Plan/README.md

 #### Training

+Refer to origin [repo](https://github.com/wilson1yan/VideoGPT?tab=readme-ov-file#training-vq-vae).
 Use the `scripts/train_vqvae.py` script to train a Video-VQVAE.
 Execute `python scripts/train_vqvae.py -h` for information on all available training settings.
 A subset of more relevant settings are listed below, along with default values.
 ```
 cd VideoGPT
 ```